Kids Self-Regulation - Therapists Webinar Series

 Learn tools (16 exercises) that you can use with clients aged 6-18 for self-regulation, designed to be effective with trauma survivors or those who experience stress and anxiety symptoms.

 Increase therapeutic adeptness in blending bottom-up experiential modalities (expressive arts and somatic/body-oriented approaches) and top-down approaches (cognitive processing) into one seamless therapeutic process.

 Develop a clear understanding of the foundational role that self-regulation plays in facilitating neurogenesis, neuroplasticity, and vagal tone, and a good understanding of how to deploy experiential tools for self-regulation in ways that facilitate these in clients.

 Introduction to ETI Roadmap, facilitating safety and body-awareness.

 Introduction to Experiential Top-Down & Bottom-Up Approaches.
 Step-by-step Guide to Developing Self-Regulation.

-Mental health counselors, social workers, psychotherapists, psychologists and other clinicians working with clients affected by stress, chronic stress, trauma and complex trauma.
+Mental health counselors, social workers, psychotherapists, psychologists, and other clinicians working with clients affected by stress, chronic stress, trauma, and complex trauma.

 $110 payable in advance.

 What materials will participants need during sessions?

 There are several pages to print out for the exercises.
 You will find a link to these embedded on the first screens of the video.